Learning Concept Embeddings for Efficient Bag-of-Concepts Densification: Introduction

 where $\mathbbm{1}$ is the indicator function which returns 1 if $n_i\mathord{=}m_j$ and 0 otherwise.
-Having such sparse representation and using exact match similarity scoring measure, we can expect that two very similar text snippets might have zero similarity score if they map to different but very related set of concepts \cite{songunsupervised}.
+Having such sparse representation and using exact match similarity scoring measure, we can expect that two very similar text snippets might have {\it zero similarity} score if they map to \emph{different but very related set of concepts} \shortcite{songunsupervised}.
+We demonstrate this fact in Table \ref{sparse-representation} (ESA column).

-Neural embedding models have been proposed to overcome the BOC sparsity problem.
-The basic idea is to learn fixed size continuous vectors for each concept.
+In this paper we utilize \emph{neural-based representations} to overcome the BoC sparsity problem.
+The basic idea is to {\it map} each concept to a {\it fixed size continuous vector\footnote{We use the terms continuous, dense, distributed vectors interchangeably to refer to real-valued vectors.}}.
 These vectors can then be used to compute concept-concept similarity and thus overcome the concept mismatch problem.

+Our work is also motivated by the success of recent neural-based methods for learning word embeddings in capturing both syntactic and semantic regularities using simple vector arithmetic \cite{mikolov2013efficient,mikolov2013distributed,pennington2014glove}.
+For example, inferring analogical relationships between words: {\it vec(king)-vec(man)+vec(woman)=vec(queen)}.
+This indicates that the learned vectors encode meaningful multi-clustering for each word.

+However, word vectors suffer from significant limitations.
+First, each word is assumed to have a \emph{single meaning} regardless of its context and thus is represented by a single vector in the semantic space (e.g., {\it charlotte (city)} vs. {\it charlotte (given name)}).
+Second, the space contains vectors of single words only.
+Vectors of multiword expressions (MWEs) are typically obtained by averaging the vectors of individual words.
+This often produces inaccurate representations especially if the meaning of the MWE is different from the composition of meanings of its individual words (e.g., {\it vec(north carolina)} vs. {\it vec(north)+vec(carolina)}.
+Additionally, mentions that are used to refer to the same concept would have different embeddings (e.g., {\it u.s., america, usa}), and the model might not be able to place those individual vectors in the same sub-cluster, especially the rare surface forms.

-In this paper we propose two neural embedding models in order to learn continuous concept vectors based on the skip-gram model \cite{mikolov2013distributed}.
-Our first model is the \emph{Concept Raw Context model} (CRC) which utilizes concept mentions in a large scale KB to jointly learn embeddings of both words and concepts.
-Our second model is the \emph{Concept-Concept Context model} (3C) which learns the embeddings of concepts from their conceptual contexts (i.e., contexts containing surrounding concepts only).
-After learning the concept vectors, we propose an efficient concept vector aggregation method to generate fully dense BOC representations.
-Our efficient aggregation method allows measuring the similarity between pairs of BOC vectors in linear time.
-This is more efficient than prior methods which require quadratic time or at least log-linear time if optimized (see equation 2).
+We propose two \emph{neural embedding} models in order to learn continuous concept vectors based on the skip-gram model \shortcite{mikolov2013distributed}.
+Our first model is the \emph{Concept Raw Context} model (CRX) which utilizes raw concept mentions in a large scale textual KB to jointly learn embeddings of both words and concepts.
+Our second model is the \emph{Concept-Concept Context} model (CCX) which learns the embeddings of concepts from their conceptual contexts (i.e., contexts containing surrounding concepts only).